Typerium Price Reaches $0.0005 (TYPE)

-Typerium (CURRENCY:TYPE) traded 7.1% lower against the US dollar during the 24 hour period ending at 21:00 PM E.T. on September 6th.
-In the last seven days, Typerium has traded down 16% against the US dollar.
-One Typerium coin can currently be bought for about $0.0005 or 0.00000001 BTC on exchanges.
-Typerium has a total market cap of $864,097.37 and approximately $57.00 worth of Typerium was traded on exchanges in the last day.
+Typerium (CURRENCY:TYPE) traded up 5.5% against the dollar during the 24-hour period ending at 16:00 PM ET on September 8th.
+Typerium has a total market cap of $877,766.38 and $163.00 worth of Typerium was traded on exchanges in the last day.
+One Typerium coin can now be purchased for $0.0005 or 0.00000001 BTC on popular cryptocurrency exchanges.
+During the last seven days, Typerium has traded 7.3% higher against the dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.